fastrick/Netflix-Subtitles-to-Anki/README.md

 - The timing accuracy of the generated flashcards depends on the accuracy of the subtitle timings.
 - Non-standard subtitle formats may not be compatible with this script.

-## License

-This project is licensed under the [MIT License](LICENSE.md).
-Feel free to modify and distribute it as per the terms of the license.

 ## Acknowledgments

 Special thanks to contributors and open-source projects that inspired and helped improve this script.